lp-code/TwitterSARai/README.md

 TwitterSARai is deployed as an Azure Function.
 Since a Function App can only host Functions of a single programming language, TwitterSARai lives in its own app rather than together with AzTwitterSAR.
-Typical usage of the classifier is covered by the free tier for Functions.

 Project Organization
 ------------